Skip to main content Skip to navigation

 Assessment

 This module is a Second Year Applied Option.
-For the deadlines, see the Undergraduate Handbook.
+For the deadlines, see Tabula.

-NB Students should check the subjects of their digital object and their source review with the module tutor.
+NB Students should check the subjects of their digital object or their source review with the module tutor.

 For details of the submission of assessed work, click here.

-NB Each assessed element will be marked according to the standard assessment criteria.
-Students should ensure that they follow the MHRA style guide carefully, especially for the presentation of the footnotes and the bibliography.
+NB Each assessed element will be marked according to the standard assessment criteriaLink opens in a new window.
+Students should ensure that they follow the MHRA style guide or the Chicago Manual of StyleLink opens in a new window carefully, especially for the presentation of the footnotes and the bibliography.

 Seminar Contribution